Youhoseong/compiler_lexical_syntax_analyzer/README.md

 4. Implement using Python

 # Design Process for syntax analyzer
+1. Make CFG.
+(It should not be ambiguous.)
+2. Make SLR-Table.
+3. Implement using Python

 # Using Process for lexical analyzer
 1. clone this repository